 The strategy side is what I do.
 The execution side is where most creators fall apart — not because they don't know what to post, but because producing it every week is unsustainable.
 Clawdraft is the tool I built for that problem: an autonomous agent that wakes up at 6am, scrapes what's trending in your niche, and delivers a full week of content — LinkedIn, YouTube script, newsletter, X thread — to your WhatsApp every Sunday at 8pm.
 Written in your voice.
 Ready to post.

 Learn more at clawdraft.app →The channel had real content and a real audience.
 The problem was that YouTube didn't know what the show was for — and neither did first-time visitors.
 Repositioned the packaging, tightened the content signal, and built a distribution system that treated each video like a product launch.
-Growth followed.
+In the first 90 days CTR nearly doubled.
+Over 18 months the channel grew from 200,000 to 1.2 million subscribers.
+The content didn't change.
+The packaging did.

 Built from zero.
 No paid promotion, no algorithmic shortcuts — just a clear positioning strategy, packaging that matched the audience's expectations, and a content cadence designed to compound.
 The channel found its footing in month two and didn't look back.